danieloconell/Louis/reinforcement-learning/tasks.md

 > * Display games won on screen
 > * No more division by zero
 > * Duel mode
+* Fix loss when training to accurately reflect
 * Smooth out rendering
 * Update README.md
 * Why always win first episode